My Year in Review: 2020

 I’ve accepted a job offer to return to my old employer, Oxford University, doing communications (writing newsletters, websites, social media etc).
 It’s all home-based which I’m very grateful about in the current climate.
 It’s four days a week and I finish at 5pm with no commute so there’s still time for blogging.
 I also still work freelance for one client doing social media management.

-I know many people have lost work and are struggling to find it and, as a freelance travel writer and blogger, I empathise in what’s impossible time for some professions.
+I know many people have lost work and are struggling to find it and, as a freelance travel writer and blogger, I empathise in what’s an impossible time for some professions.
 Basically, I’m feeling thankful that I can still earn money without shifting the type of work I do too much.

 New projects